YasuhiroABE/crawler4j-japanese-contents/README.md

 ## Multiple Architecture Build

-The multi-architecture build process depends on the container engine you are using.
+The multi-architecture build process depends on your container engine.

 For `docker`, use the tasks of the `docker-buildx-` prefix.